Here

 that knowledge is another gift.
 Being *able* to share that knowledge is

-yet another gift (not everyone who is knowledgable is a capable teacher).
+yet another gift (not everyone who is knowledgeable is a capable

 is why I was glad to meet him, and shake his hand.